 Spending 3 days in Yangon?
 That’s just perfect.
-Because Yangon, the former capital of Myanmar, is probably one of the most underrated destinations.
+Because Yangon, the former capital, is probably one of the most underrated destinations.
 It is a shame because there are so many awesome things to do in Yangon.
 And trust me, you’ll need at least 3 days in Yangon.
 Because countless temples, colonial architecture, amazing local markets, and beautiful lakes will keep you easily occupied for days, giving you the best time, if you try to ignore the city’s traffic.

 I spent over six days in the city and had a chance to experience much of Yangon’s culture, people, food and architecture.
 If you are wondering what to do in Yangon, or how many days, this mammoth post should give you the insight to plan your Yangon itinerary.
 Check out all the things to do in Yangon and why it is a surprise.

 3 Days in Yangon

 Day 1 in Yangon – Shwedagon Pagoda, Kandawgyi Lake & Chinatown

 On your first day, get a glimpse of Yangon city.
 Too many attractions might overwhelm you, so take it slow.
 Yangon feels chaotic, is hot and the traffic is overbearing.
 So plan this day to include a walk-in Kandawgyi Lake, which is away from the madness of the city.
 It is best to visit the lake either after sunrise or around the sunset.
 Take a stroll on the wooden boardwalks that run along the lake.